 Towner International is a major new biennial exhibition of contemporary art that will take place at Towner in 2020, featuring British and International artists.
-The Brewers Prize of £10,000 will be awarded to one of the exhibiting artists.
+The Brewers Prize of £10,000, sponsored by Brewers Decorator Centres, will be awarded to one of the exhibiting artists.

 We’re inviting artists to submit works for consideration to Towner International through our online Open Call process.
 An esteemed panel of guest judges including Polly Staple (Director, Chisenhale Gallery), Turner Prize nominated artist Mike Nelson, and Noelle Collins (Curator, Towner Art Gallery) will select artists for the inaugural Towner International exhibition.